randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ### Numbers

 [A fully modern number system first appeared definitively at a temple in Gwalior, India around 876 AD](http://www.ams.org/publicoutreach/feature-column/fcarc-india-zero).
 It is the same system we use today:  a positional base-10 system with a built-in concept of zero (0).
 Individually, the innovations were nothing new, but their combination proved explosive.
 Properly known as the [Hindu-Arabic system](https://www.britannica.com/science/numeral#ref797079), this indelible piece of cultural heritage is remarkable not only for surviving millennia, but for enabling modern civilization as we know it.
-It is now universally used--everywhere--across all cultures.
+It is now universally used---everywhere---across all cultures.

 While the Hindu-Arabic system is universal, two conspicuous details vary by locale:  numerals and formatting.
 [The numerals used with Latin scripts first appeared in Europe, tracking the rise of modernity](https://en.wikipedia.org/wiki/Arabic_numerals#Adoption_in_Europe) (incidentally, "[Latin numerals](https://en.wikipedia.org/wiki/Latin_numerals)" refers to something different).
 Several traditional styles of numerals are still in use, often side-by-side with Western numerals.
 It's worth emphasizing that _they are only superficially different_:  the styles are equivalent in usage and meaning and all are used with the Hindu-Arabic number system.